 Not only that, but there has also been an increase in bullying and traumas.
 People don't just get over these issues with time.
 They need the therapeutic treatment and nonjudgmental understandings that psychology provides.

 - What did your career trajectory look like after you graduated?
 How did you end up in your current position?

-Upon graduating with my master's degree in marriage and family therapy, taking the licensing exams to obtain both my MFT-associate and LPC-intern licenses, I spent about eight months actively seeking employment in the field.
+After graduating with my master's degree in marriage and family therapy and then taking the licensing exams to obtain both my MFT-associate and LPC-intern licenses, I spent about eight months actively seeking employment in the field.
 No one seemed to want to hire an intern for pay.

 - What are some of the most challenging aspects of working in child and adolescent psychology?
 The most rewarding aspects?

-Working with young people is challenging because their brains are developing and being influenced by the culture, which is ever changing.
-This means I have to stay up to date on the trends and the issues.
-Each presenting problem is unique, and therefore, where some treatments are straightforward, others require me to get creative in order to be effective.
+Working with young people is challenging because their brains are developing and being influenced by the culture, which is always changing.
+This means I have to stay up-to-date on the trends and the issues.
+Each presenting problem is unique.
+While some treatments are straightforward, others require me to get creative in order to be effective.

-I love working with young people, though.
+I love working with young people.
 I find it incredibly rewarding.
 They are real and genuine.
 They don't wear all the masks that adults seem to wear.
-They tell it as they see it and I respect what they have to say.
+They tell it as they see it, and I respect what they have to say.
 And when they get better, it's visible!
 It shows in the home, in school, in their social life, and personally.

 - What advice would you give to child and adolescent psychology graduates seeking a job after graduation?

 - Be patient and persistent.
 If it wasn't hard, anyone would do it.
 You have a gift and you took the time to cultivate it, so don't give up.

 - Take whatever job you can, even if it's not what you planned to do.
 In the beginning, it's just about getting those experience hours for your license.
 I didn't plan to work with severe mental illness or addictions, but those early experiences removed all "shock factors," and I learned how to be creative, resourceful, and competent despite the challenges of the presenting issues.